slamora/brackets-wiki/How-to-Use-Brackets.md

 While Live Preview is open, putting your cursor in an HTML tag in Brackets will highlight the matching element in the browser.
 Putting your cursor in a CSS rule will highlight all matching HTML elements.
 Use "File > Live Highlight" to toggle this off.

-By default, Brackets previews files using a local http server that is included with Brackets.
-If you want to preview off a server, you can use **File > Project Settings...**.
-In the Base URL field, set the URL on the server that corresponds to the root of your project.

 Some limitations of the current implementation: